pyrevitlabs/pyRevit/README.md

 - In it's simplest form, it's a folder of IronPython `.py` scripts for Autodesk Revit.
 - There is also an IronPython helper script, named `__init__.py`, that creates a ribbon tab and creates UI buttons for the IronPython scripts at Revit startup.
 Adding a button to this tab is as easy as adding a IronPython script file to the pyRevit folder and reloading pyRevit.

-## Branches

-Branches in this repository are used for features, development, and different components of the pyRevit library.
-Here is a quick explanation on the purpose for each branch:

 ####Main Branches:

 The setup program clones these two branches into your machine at installation.